waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 \end{align}
 $$

-We can answer the question  what operations we should do.
+We can answer the question that what operations we should do?

 - Basically, we choose a direction $\omega_j$.